Table of Contents

+The movement of people and goods via Road is a vital component of the contemporary world, but do you know how to build road projects in a Sustainable Manner?
 The transportation infrastructure enhances the connectivity among human settlements.
 But this also results in declined connectivity among remaining natural habitats and wildlife populations.
 Various studies around the world suggest that the transportation infrastructure has significantly invaded the land, river and forest of natural habitats.

 To understand how to minimise the impact of road project over the wildlife population, first, we need to understand how road project affects them.